 Have you wondered what your family member experienced in World War II?
-Have you thought about following in the footsteps of your father, grandfather, uncle, or cousin?
+How about about tracing World War II footsteps of your father, grandfather, uncle, or cousin?
 I had the wonderful privilege to follow in my dad’s path in Germany and France.
-It’s extremely moving and is definitely the experience of a lifetime.
+It’s extremely moving.
+It is definitely the experience of a lifetime.
 I highly recommend it.

 Dad arrived in Schwabach, Germany on 5/8/45 – the day the war in Europe ended.
-The Germans had left only about a week earlier.
+The Germans fled only about a week earlier.
 Schwabach today is a charming town with no evidence of the rubble from World War II bombing.
 The medieval wall still surrounds the half-timbered buildings of this peaceful place.
-The O’Brien barracks, occupied by U.S. troops until 1991, are now a museum.
-In it, we found photos of bombed out buildings that are exactly what my dad would have seen when he arrived.

 For me, it was so moving to stand on the grounds of the barracks, where my dad heard the news of the war’s end.
 Wearing his dog tags was a way to honor his memory.
 I’m grateful he kept them in a box in the back of a drawer, undiscovered for 72 years.

 On May 10, 1945, Dad was assigned to the 90th Infantry Division, which is known as the Tough Ombres.
 He was in Company M of the 357th Regiment and was a Heavy Weapons Platoon Officer.
 Dad was next assigned to Flossenburg Concentration Camp, almost to the border of what was Czechoslovakia.
 He went through the gates on July 7, 1945.